 · Full member: A national representative for each nation that participates in the activities and social events of the Association.

 · Associate member: Any person who takes part in the organization of events and activities of the Association.

 Full members are entitled to all rights afforded by the Law and by these Statutes.

-Associate members shall have the same rights as full members, with the exception of the right as part in the General Meeting.
+Associate members have the same rights as full members, with the exception of the right to vote as part of the General Meeting.